Aviah/one-click-django-server/README.md

 4. The firewall is really basic.
 Add some advanced and more specific rules, there are many resources on the web, books and iptables docs.

-5. If you want to save passwords, secret key etc outside the repository, use site_config directory.
-E.g, add a file like settings_password.py to mysite/site_config. then add to the settings.py file:
+5. If you want to save passwords, secret key etc outside the repository, use site_config directory, move them to the site_config/secrets.py file.

-    # to save passwords outside the repository
-    # the settings_passwords.py file should exist both in dev and production environment
-    from site_config import settings_password.py
+Note: If the secret was commited in previous versions, it is still accessible to anybody who can access the repo (e.g. on github).
+So the best solution is to use new secrets altogether, and save those secrets on site_config/secrets.py, without previous commits.

 6. Mysqldump: mysqldump can be used to save and load database backups and fixtures.
 For example: